Round up of the Challenge on Saturday the 2nd April 2005

 Good Ole’ Robot Brawl

-This challenge is meant to get back to basics for a bit of fun, and there are prizes!
+This challenge is meant to get back to basics for fun, and there are prizes!

 Each team will use a Lego Manas handset and motor block, and build a robot around it.
 The robots will be required to have a sumo brawl, and race - so think about both speed as well as taking a good knock.